philzook58/philzook58.github.io/_drafts/parametricity.md

+Positive and negative information flow.
+Relational models lifted to probablistic programming languages could talk about a notion of cross entropy.

 Logical relations.
 A relation defined inductively on types (often)

 But then we induct on typing derivations to show that terms stay in the semantic relation.